-If you have an old Android smartphone or tablet, you can turn it into a remote controller for a PC.
-Apps like Sure Universal Remote make it a breeze to set up all the gadgets on your Android device.
+If you have an old Android smartphone or tablet, you can turn it into a remote controller for your PC.
+There are plenty of apps on the Play Store that make make it a breeze to set up all the gadgets on your Android device.
 The only problem would be if your Android doesn’t have an infrared (IR) blaster.

-Instead of repurposing your Android, you could also buy a cheap universal remote.
-Kannon recommends the Measy RC11, or several other universal remote controllers for HTPCs.
+Instead of repurposing your Android, you could also buy a cheap universal remote for just a few dollars.

 The tech stuff is only one part of your home theater experience.
-You’ll also need a nice cabinet to put your gadgets, a good sofa or recliner to watch in piece, maybe a mini fridge for a cold brew.
+You’ll also need a nice cabinet to put your gadgets, a good sofa or recliner to watch in peace, and maybe a mini fridge for a cold brew.
 All those costs add up, so don’t forget about them.

 The good news is that this is one area where you’ll find a lot of freebies or sales.
-Check Craigslist for local estate sale listings, or sign up at EstateSales.net to get alerts for your area.
+Check for local estate sale listings, garage sales, and online person-to-person marketplaces.
 You’ll often find items in good condition for a low price.

-You will save major bucks if you regularly check Craigslist’s Free Stuff section for your area.
-You might just pick up a mini fridge for free!
+You will also save major bucks if you regularly check the Craigslist Free Stuff section for your area.

 The Only Place to Splurge: Receiver

 In our opinion, the screen, the receiver, the media player or PC, the speakers, and the universal remote controller are the must-haves in any home theater setup.
 But hey, that’s just what we unanimously agree on.
-Some of us say that’s incomplete without a good recliner or sofa, others can’t believe we don’t have a 4K Blu-ray player, and a few reckon it’s not a home theater if it doesn’t support 3D.
+Some of us say that a home theater is incomplete without a good recliner or sofa, others reckon it’s not a home theater if it doesn’t support 3D.